 Exceptional customer success managers possess a unique blend of skills and traits.
 Here are five qualities that set them apart:

-1. Empathy: Empathy allows CSMs to understand and address client concerns effectively.
+1. Empathy allows CSMs to understand and address client concerns effectively.
 They don’t just solve problems; they connect on a human level.

 2. Proactivity: Great customer success managers anticipate challenges and act before issues arise.
 This proactive approach minimizes disruptions and builds trust.